dewynl/msc-ai-capstone-project/docs/dissertation.md

 - The controlled nature of synthetic data may limit the model's exposure to edge cases and unconventional pedagogical approaches that exist in authentic educational materials

 **Evaluation Limitations**
-- Educational quality assessment relies on expert review, introducing potential subjectivity and inter-rater variability
+- Educational quality assessment employs automated rule-based validation rather than human expert review, which prioritises transparency and reproducibility but limits qualitative pedagogical insights
-- The research timeframe limits the scope of longitudinal evaluation of generated content effectiveness
+- The research timeframe limits the scope of longitudinal evaluation of generated content effectiveness in actual educational settings
-- Real-world deployment testing is beyond the scope of this academic project
+- Real-world deployment testing with educational practitioners is beyond the scope of this academic project

 ### 1.5.3 Ethical Considerations